 This degree programme is registered in the Central Register of Higher Education Programmes (CROHO) as follows:

-Official name of degree programme: Chemische Technologie (Chemical Engineering)
+Official Dutch name of degree programme: Chemische Technologie Official international name: Chemical Engineering

 Programme code (Isat): 34275